-For the purpose of calculating the percentage of shares beneficially owned by any shareholder, this table lists the applicable percentage ownership based on 44,292,780 Ordinary Shares issued and outstanding as of March 5, 2022 (such amount excludes 115,339 Ordinary Shares held by the Company).
+For the purpose of calculating the percentage of shares beneficially owned by any shareholder, this table lists the applicable percentage ownership based on 46,524,574 Ordinary Shares issued and outstanding as March 6, 2023 (such amount excludes 115,339 Ordinary Shares held by the Company).

 Except as indicated in the footnotes to this table, to our knowledge, the shareholder in the table has voting and investment power for the shares shown as beneficially owned by such shareholder, except to the extent the power is shared by spouses under community property law.
 Our major shareholder does not have different voting rights than our other shareholders.
+The information in the table below with respect to the beneficial ownership of shareholders is based on the public filings of such shareholders with the SEC through March 6, 2023 and information provided to us by such shareholders.

-Name of Beneficial Owner Shares Benefici ially Owned Number Percentage The Phoenix Holdings Ltd. (1) 2,443,477 5.52%
+Name of Beneficial Owner Shares Bene ficially Owned Number Percentage Harel Insurance Investments & Financial Services Ltd. (1) 2,352,922 5.06%